DulapahV/SmartWallet/README.md

 ### Building

- 1. Navigate to the directory with Makefile in it.
- 2. Run `make build` to build or `make run` to build and run.
- 3. Run the batch file.

-### Running
+- Run `make build` from the project root directory.

-- You can run `MyStudyPlan.exe` to launch the app without building it.
+- Optionally, you can run `make all` to build and then launch the app.

+### Launching

+- Run `make run` to launch the app.
+- If you're using Windows, you can run `MyStudyPlan.exe`.

+### Cleaning

+- Run `make clean` to remove all build artifacts.

 ## Using MyStudyPlan